google/coop-analytics/docs/retailer_get_started.md

 1. In your Cloud project, open Cloud shell and run these commands to generate a table from the Google Sheet created above.
 Modify the first command by entering the Spreadsheet URL and the second command by entering dataset name and table name.
-By default, tables are created in the `coop_analytics` but it can be a name of your choice.
+By default, this and the following tables are created in the `coop_analytics` dataset but it can be a name of your choice.
+The table created by this command will be called `CoopCampaigns` by default.
+If you change the table name, please replace it in the retailer_setup.sql script too.

     ```
     bq mkdef --autodetect --source_format=GOOGLE_SHEETS "INSERT_SPREADSHEET_URL" > /tmp/bq_create_table

-    bq mk -table --schema=sku:STRING,campaignId:STRING,brand:STRING,utmSource:STRING,utmMedium:STRING,utmCampaign:STRING --external_table_definition=/tmp/bq_create_table coop_analytics.table_name
+    bq mk -table --schema=sku:STRING,campaignId:STRING,brand:STRING,utmSource:STRING,utmMedium:STRING,utmCampaign:STRING --external_table_definition=/tmp/bq_create_table coop_analytics.CoopCampaigns
     ```

 1. Modify the SQL script in this project (more details below).